Click the FAQ's below to view relevant answers.

 Commission scolaire francophone du Yukon (CSFY) Election

-The next general election will be held in fall 2022.
+Dates for the next general election will be announced in late summer 2025.

 Candidates must be nominated by at least three eligible electors.
-Nominations must be made using the prescribed Nomination Form/Instructions on how to complete your nomination form, and a Guide for Candidates are available.
-Completed nomination papers must be submitted before the close of nominations on Thursday, October 27 at 12:00 noon.
+Nominations must be made using the prescribed nomination form and submitted before nominations close.

-- French language: my first language learned and still understood is French
+• French language: first language learned and still understood is French.

-- Primary school instruction: I received part of my primary school instruction in Canada in French as a First language (this excludes French immersion instruction)
+• Primary school instruction: received part of your primary school instruction in Canada in French as a First language.

-- Family continuity: I am a parent* whose child is receiving or has received their primary or secondary school instruction in French as a First language (this excludes French immersion instruction)
+• Family continuity: a parent whose child is receiving or has received their primary or secondary school instruction in French as a First language

-Completed nomination papers can be submitted in-in person to:
+During the nomination period, completed nomination papers can be submitted in person to:

-Elections Yukon will also accept nomination papers with a completed declaration emailed to schools@electionsyukon.ca.
+During the nomination period, nomination papers with a completed declaration can be emailed to schools@electionsyukon.ca.

 Candidates must be nominated by at least three eligible electors.